-The last Festival was held in 2018.
-It was originally due to take place again in October 2020, but the decision was made to reschedule for February 2021.
-Manchester Science Festival will take place every two years, with the next Festival planned for October 2022.
+The last festival was held in 2018, with the next event originally due to take place in October 2020.
+However, following the museum's temporary closure due to coronavirus restrictions, the decision was made to reschedule for February 2021.

 Manchester Science Festival 2021

-Manchester Science Festival 2021 will explore the role of science, technology and communities in finding solutions to our changing climate, one of the world’s most urgent challenges.
+Manchester Science Festival 2021 explores the role of science, technology and communities in finding solutions to our changing climate, one of the world's most urgent challenges.

 The Science Museum Group aims to lead public engagement in the UK on the science of climate change and the technological challenges and opportunities around energy transition by providing a compelling public programme.
 It also aims to be a leader in the sector in reducing the environmental impacts of its work.